vivian-bb/littledumpling-marketplace/README.md

 ##### R11 Description of your marketplace app (website), including:

-- Purpose: the app provided a restaurants marketing, booking and ordering service platform that can be used to serve for double side of restaurants and clients.
+- Purpose: the app provided service for restaurants included marketing, booking, ordering and make payment.
+The restaurants will be able to manage their menus and get more clients.

 - Functionality / features: